 Our bipolar disorder long-term disability claims attorney will take on your case’s responsibilities so you can focus on treatment.

 Dealing with an insurance company is probably the last thing you want when you’re already struggling with your diagnosis.
 We will relieve your burden and take care of each step of the claims process for you.

-At Abell and Capitan Law, we care about our clients.
+At Capitan Law, we care about our clients.
 When you hire us, we will treat you like a priority.
 You will receive the one-on-one attention you deserve.
 You can depend on us to stay by your side.

 Call (267) 419-7888 today to schedule a free consultation with one of our long-term disability claims attorneys.
 Whether you need help with your initial application or appealing a denied claim, you can count on our dedicated legal team.